 There are no NPC vendors that will buy or sell you things.
 All trade goes through the trading post, which is local to each settlement - just like storage.
 Items can be sold directly from your storage, there is no need to withdraw them first.

-You can buy a house in any settlement, as long as you have at least 20 standing in that territory and unlocked the House Ownership perk.
-Your first house will cost around 2000 gold and each house you buy afterwards (in different settlements) costs more - prices differ based on the type of house.
+You can buy a house in any settlement, as long as you have at least 10 standing in that territory and be a minimum level of 15 to unlock the House Ownership perk.
+Houses are broken down into tiers, with the higher tier houses costing more but also having more benefits to ownership.
 Homes can be decorated and offer you a fast-travel option, for a fee of 100g and a cooldown, as well as bonuses from trophies.

 There are 4 mob types in New World: